 It’s time to celebrate!
 So, let’s do just that.
 Get everyone dressed up in their favourite outfits.
 Use all the artwork that you’ve been doing to decorate your living room or room of your choice and put on your beautiful Easter bonnets.
 If you want artwork ideas or bonnet inspiration have a look at my previous blog post, Easter Arts, Crafts & Fun

-Why not put on some dance music and have a party.
-Make simple or fancy mocktails, finger snacks and put out your Easter baking for the family to enjoy.
-You can play games such as musical bumps/chairs, play Easter bingo (see below) or any other board games.
+Why not put on some dance music and have a party?
+Make simple or fancy mocktails, and finger snacks and put out your Easter baking for the family to enjoy.
+You can play games such as musical bumps/chairs, play Easter bingo or any other board games.
 Spend some time together as a family and just have fun!

 Easter Egg Hunt

 My all-time favourite, the Easter egg hunt.
 This is loved by all of us, even the adults.
-We don’t all have big spaces or gardens for Easter this year, so time to get imaginative with ideas on where to hide Easter eggs.
+We don’t all have big spaces or gardens for Easter, so time to get imaginative with ideas on where to hide Easter eggs.

 For older children, you can create clues on pieces of egg-shaped paper that lead them to hidden eggs or even draw a treasure map marking spots where the eggs are hidden.
 For some added fun, wear your Easter bonnets again for the egg hunt.